 Meet the Astrangia Workshop Co-organizers:

-Dr. Koty Sharp is an assistant professor in Biology & Marine Biology at Roger Williams University.
+Dr. Koty Sharp is an Associate Professor in Biology & Marine Biology at Roger Williams University.
 Her research team studies the microbial ecology and chemical ecology of marine invertebrates, especially A. poculata.

 Dr. Randi Rotjan is a Research Assistant Professor of Biology at Boston University.
 Her research is centered on temperate and tropical corals as systems for studying symbiosis ecology and global change.